SaiPranab/student-microservice/README.md

 # student-microservice
-A Sample Project to start with microservice
+A Sample Project to start with microservices in SpringBoot